• Skip to main content

 If you are looking at a black or dark desktop background on your computer, the problem is most likely due to Show Desktop Background Image being disabled in Ease of Access Settings.

-Open Settings > Ease of Access > Display and make sure that Enable Show Desktop Background image option is enabled.
+2. On the next screen, select Display in the left-pane.
+In the right-pane, make sure that Enable Show Desktop Background image option is enabled.

 Show Desktop Image option in Windows Ease of Access Settings